-After Years of Failed ‘School Choice,’ Philadelphia Gets Back Its Voice | OurFuture.org by People's Action
+After Years of Failed ‘Choice,’ Philadelphia Gets Its Schools Back | OurFuture.org by People's Action

 “We’ve been working really hard to convey to the mayor what good education looks like in Philadelphia,” Brooks tells me – something she and other advocates had no opportunity to do under state rule.

-“We want to see change, and the only way to see it to actively participate,” Ryan insists.
+“We want to see change, and the only way to see it to actively participate,” Ryans insists.
 With the imminent transition to local control, he sees a far more viable outlet for that participation.

 Whitehorne sees an even bigger lesson coming from the transition of Philadelphia school governance: “People who want to impose an agenda for schools – state control, privatization, reforms – are attacking democracy.
 Getting local control back is not just about education.
 It’s about opposing an agenda to beat back democracy.”